Harran Municipality

 Harran is a former municipality in the old Nord-Trøndelag county, Norway.
 The municipality existed from 1923 until its dissolution in 1964.
-The municipality was located in the Namdalen valley and it included all of what is now the northern part of the municipality of Grong in Trøndelag county.
+The municipality was located in the Namdalen valley and in the northern part of the present-day Grong Municipality in Trøndelag county.
 The administrative centre was the village of Harran where the Harran Church is located.

-History
+Prior to its dissolution in 1964, the 606 km2 municipality was the 164th largest by area out of the 689 municipalities in Norway.
+Harran Municipality was the 597th most populous municipality in Norway with a population of about 1,111.
+The municipality's population density was 1.8 PD/km2 and its population had increased by 18% over the previous 10-year period.

+General information

-The municipality of Harran was established on 1 July 1923 when the large municipality of Grong was divided into four smaller municipalities: Grong (population: 1,272), Harran (population: 630), Røyrvik (population: 392), and Namsskogan (population: 469).
+The municipality of Harran was established on 1 July 1923 when the large Grong Municipality was divided into four smaller municipalities: Grong Municipality (population: 1,272), Harran Municipality (population: 630), Røyrvik Municipality (population: 392), and Namsskogan Municipality (population: 469).
 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
-On 1 January 1964, the neighboring municipalities of Harran (population: 1,085) and Grong (population: 1,962) were merged (back together) to form a new municipality called Grong.
+On 1 January 1964, the neighboring Harran Municipality (population: 1,085) and Grong Municipality (population: 1,962) were merged (back together) to form a new, larger Grong Municipality.

 Name

 The origin of the municipal name is uncertain.
 The area has been known as Harran for quite some time, but the original pronunciation was more like Harrei, so it is possible that the original name was something similar to that.
 One theory is that the first element comes from the old name for a local river, once known as Herja.
 The last element may have originally been either eið (which means "isthmus") or ey (which means "island").